AtouMaths/DiviTree/README.md

   <img src="images/EP09164213_DiviTree_EP_WO_HK_MX_SG_TW.jpg" width="600"/>
 </div>

-To conclude DiviTree can give an overview of all INPADOC filings in the family of the applicatiion EP09164213:
+To conclude DiviTree can give an overview of all INPADOC filings found in the family of the application EP09164213:

 ![](images/EP09164213_INPADOC.jpg)